Skip to content Skip to footer

 June 2022: The Day Everything Changed

 On 20 June 2022, the Reserve Bank of India issued a circular that effectively killed Slice’s core product overnight.
+The directive: non-bank prepaid payment instruments (PPIs) could not load credit lines.
+Full stop.
+No workarounds.
+No grace periods.

 To understand why this mattered, you need to understand what Slice actually was beneath the beautiful branding.
 Slice wasn’t a credit card issuer.
 It didn’t have a banking licence.
 What it operated was a prepaid card loaded with a credit line, issued in partnership with NBFCs.
 The card looked like a credit card.
 It felt like a credit card.
 Users treated it like a credit card.
+But legally, it wasn’t one.
+And the RBI had finally noticed.

 Why the RBI Moved

 • Unsupervised lending to young borrowers: Slice was giving credit to 19-year-olds with no credit history and minimal income verification.
-The RBI saw a consumer protection disaster waiting to happen.

 The RBI didn’t kill Slice’s product because it was poorly marketed.
 It killed it because the product was designed to look like something it legally wasn’t.

-This is the part that deserves more scrutiny than it gets.
 Slice’s marketing was so effective at making the product feel like a credit card that it essentially highlighted the regulatory gap the company was exploiting.
 When your branding is so good that the regulator can’t ignore the mismatch between what you’re selling and what you’re licensed to sell, your marketing has become a liability.

 The Pivot That Fooled Nobody

-After the RBI circular, Slice had two options: shut down or reinvent itself.
-It chose reinvention, pivoting from a credit-line-on-PPI model to UPI-based payments.
-In 2023, Slice merged with North East Small Finance Bank (NESFB), rebranding the combined entity as “Slice” with a small finance bank licence.
+After the RBI circular, Slice pivoted from a credit-line-on-PPI model to UPI-based payments.
+In 2023, Slice merged with North East Small Finance Bank (NESFB), rebranding as “Slice” with a small finance bank licence.
+On paper, this solved the regulatory problem.
+In practice, it created an identity crisis.

 Dimension Slice Pre-RBI (2019-2022) Slice Post-Merger (2023-Present)